Bort-Millipede/WLT3Serial/README.md

 ### Disadvantages:
 * Depends on a .jar file (wlthint3client.jar) that cannot be distributed by me (due to Oracle Licensing terms) and can only be downloaded with an Oracle username/password.
 Because of this, I can only distribute a "thin" release jar that still requires the user to obtain the required wlthint3client.jar file from Oracle.
-* For T3S connections, SSLv2 and SSLv3 communication is not supported.
+* For T3S connections, SSLv2 and SSLv3 communication is not supported. __(NOTE: SSLv3 support in progress, to be incorporated in next release)__
-* SSL/TLS certificate validation is enabled by default in Java, so T3S connections require the use of [InstallCert](https://github.com/escline/InstallCert) in order to connect and run properly.
-(NOTE: Fix in progress, to be incorporated in next release).
+* SSL/TLS certificate validation is enabled by default in Java, so T3S connections require the use of [InstallCert](https://github.com/escline/InstallCert) in order to connect and run properly. __(NOTE: Fix in progress, to be incorporated in next release)__

 # Building
 Requires Java 8 or above.
 Has not been tested with any other Java versions.